-Why get a BS in Nursing (BSN)?
+Why pursue a Bachelor of Science in Nursing (BSN)?
 A BSN is not currently required to practice nursing, but it is a valuable step to advancing your career.
 There are many compelling reasons for registered nurses to continue their education, and today’s online programs make it easier than ever to do so.

 A More Highly Educated Nursing Workforce Impacts Patient Outcomes

-“Utica College recognizes that many RN students are seasoned practitioners and bring rich contextual experiences to their educational journey.
-Yet, there is overwhelming agreement that the bachelor’s degree adds value to professional nursing practice,” said RN and Program Director of the Online RN to BS Nursing at Utica College, Annette Becker.
+“Utica University recognizes that many RN students are seasoned practitioners and bring rich contextual experiences to their educational journey.
+Yet, there is overwhelming agreement that the bachelor’s degree adds value to professional nursing practice,” said Professor Emeritus, RN and Program Director of the Online RN to BS Nursing at Utica University.

 Benefiting Patient Outcomes as well as Your Career

+Why get a BSN?
 Nurses who earn a bachelor’s degree gain more than just a credential.
-In-depth coursework, in areas like pathophysiology and pharmacology provide a solid foundation for RNs who may want to pursue a graduate degree in the future.
-In addition, a curriculum that promotes practical experiences in community health, leadership and management, provides nurses with opportunities to expand their critical thinking and communication skills while giving them a broader perspective of healthcare to support their practice.
+In-depth coursework in pathophysiology and pharmacology provides a solid foundation for RNs who may want to pursue a graduate degree.
+In addition, a curriculum that promotes practical experiences in community health, leadership, and management provides nurses with opportunities to expand their critical thinking and communication skills while giving them a broader perspective of healthcare to support their practice.

 Convenience and Flexibility

-If you’re ready to take your career to the next level, you can begin by requesting more information or call (315) 732-2640 or toll-free (866) 295-3106 today for more information on the online RN to Bachelor of Nursing program at Utica College.
+If you’re ready to take your career to the next level, you can begin by requesting more information or call (315) 732-2640 or toll-free (866) 295-3106 today for more details about the online RN to Bachelor of Science in Nursing program at Utica University.